Skip navigation menu

 Public Transit

 Public transit in South Florida is embarrassingly bad.
-As the only candidate to take public transportation daily, Elijah supports more funding to increase the number of public buses in operation, more bus routes, a cross-county monorail system in Borward County, and alternative modes of transportation like trolleys.
-Elijah will seek more funding for para-transit and options for seniors and residents with disability.
+As the only candidate to take public transportation daily, Elijah supports more funding to increase the number of public buses in operation, increase bus routes, create a cross-county monorail system in Borward County, and support alternative modes of transportation like trolleys.
+Elijah will seek more funding for para-transit options for seniors and residents with disabilities.

-Every community is different, which is why Elijah also supports micro-transit options and will support these options by seeking federal funding for operation and expansion.
+Every community is different, which is why Elijah also supports micro-transit options and will support these options by seeking federal funding to ensure their operation and expansion.
 Elijah also believes that public transportation should be free at the point of service.
 We already pay for these services through our tax dollars.